 Our prescription drug candidate PH-10 is an aqueous hydrogel formulation of Rose Bengal for topical administration to the skin.
 It is a novel nonsteroidal anti-inflammatory agent that interacts with ambient and other light sources.
+We believe PH-10 is appropriate to treat all indications that are described as inflammatory dermatoses.
 We are developing PH-10 for the treatment of cutaneous skin disorders, specifically psoriasis and atopic dermatitis, and we believe that PH-10 may be successful in treating other skin diseases.
 We believe that PH-10 offers a superior treatment for psoriasis and atopic dermatitis because it selectively treats diseased tissue with negligible potential for side effects in healthy tissue.

 We have been actively discussing licensing transactions with a number of potential out licensing partners for PH-10.
 We believe that our phase 2c trial of PH-10 for psoriasis will further solidify the commercial viability of PH-10 in these discussions.
 In August 2011, we completed follow-up of all phase 2c patients and communicated data of the study to both prospective partners as well as the public market in early 2012.
 In January 2015, we commenced a mechanism of action study of PH-10 to better characterize the unique immunologic signaling aspects along with PH-10 safety and efficacy.
+This study was completed in January 2016 and data will be reported when available this year.